dmklee/equivision/README.md

 features.

 ## Training
-Install the required packages in the virtual environment of your choice:
+The following script will create a virtual environment with all necessary packages for training.
 ```bash
 ./setup.sh
 ```